IAS 37, decommissioning, processing and storage provisions, nuclear power generation, sensitivities

 Certain items of plant and equipment, including conventional power stations, transmission and distribution pipelines, storage facilities and LNG terminals, have to be dismantled at the end of their operational lives or at least safely shut down.
 These obligations are the result of prevailing environmental regulations in the countries concerned, contractual agreements, or an implicit Group commitment.
 The most important issue for the Group concerns gas infrastructures in France.

 France’s political and societal guidelines for the energy transition aim to achieve carbon neutrality by 2050, by reducing greenhouse gas emissions and promoting renewable or so-called “green” energies, particularly biomethane and hydrogen.
-The various scenarios that make it possible to achieve carbon neutrality, in particular the National Low Carbon Strategy in France or the “Energy Futures” study by the electricity transmission system operator, RTE, all lead to a significant decrease in the quantities of gas consumed.
-The Group is closely analyzing this prospect, particularly for the purpose of defining its strategy and assessing the useful life of gas infrastructures and evaluating provisions for their dismantling.
+The various scenarios that make it possible to achieve carbon neutrality, in particular the National Low Carbon Strategy in France, the French Environment and Energy Management Agency (ADEME) scenarios, and the “Energy Futures” prospective study by the electricity transmission system operator, RTE, all lead to a significant decrease in the quantities of gas consumed, while maintaining a high number of gas connection points to manage peak electricity demand.
+The Group is closely analyzing this prospect, particularly for the purpose of defining its strategy and assessing the useful life of assets and evaluating provisions for their possible dismantling.

-Given its time horizon and the many underlying inputs (in particular, better knowledge of the compatibility of gas infrastructures with hydrogen, and changes in French and European public policies), the Group will continue to assess the long-term scenario that will enable it to achieve carbon neutrality by 2050 on a regular basis.
+Given its time horizon and developments in French and European public policies, the Group will continue to assess the long-term scenario that will enable it to achieve carbon neutrality by 2050 on a regular basis.
 These assessments will be accompanied by a review of the valuation of dismantling provisions.

 The Group and its partner Mitsui announced in November 2016 their decision to close the coal-fired Hazelwood Power Station, and cease coal extraction operations from the adjoining mine from late March 2017.
 The Group holds a 72% interest in the former 1,600 MW power station and adjoining coal mine, which has been consolidated as a joint operation.